Welcome to

 My name is Lauren Leigh McMillan and I am a counsellor from Brighton

 I began studying counselling in 2015.
 Over the last 9 years I have achieved a diploma in therapeutic counselling and a first-class honours degree in Humanistic Counselling.
-I have many years of experience as a bereavement counsellor.
+I have many years of experience as an Integrative Humanistic Counsellor.
 As well as working with clients experiencing grief I have worked with many client issues and concerns.
 I have worked with clients who have felt suicidal, anxious, depressed, traumatised and lost.
 I have worked with clients who have experienced psychological and physical abuse.
 I work with all 18+ adult clients and am LGBTQIA+ inclusive.
 I am very skilled in working with older clients in their later stages of life.
 I have specific experience in empowering female clients and working with self-esteem related issues.
 I will work with you to highlight the resources, assets and virtues that you possess.
 Together we will explore your challenges, discover your strengths and work towards achieving your goals.
 Although I integrate aspects of the various theories I have studied over the years, primarily the two theoretical approaches I apply are the Person-Centred Approach and Beck’s Cognitive Behavioural Approach.

 As well as my private practice I work at SCDA (Sussex Community Development Association) where I counsel individuals who are bereaved by suicide or who are themselves feeling suicidal.